woodser/monero-java/README.md

 6. `export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_66.jdk/Contents/Home/` (change as appropriate)
 7. Build dylibs to ./build/: `./bin/build-libmonero-java.sh`
 8. Run TestMoneroCppUtils.java JUnit tests to verify the dynamic library is working with Java JNI
+9. Add the dylibs libmonero-cpp.dylib and libmonero-java.dylib within ./build/ to your application's classpath

 ## How to Run Monero RPC